 Catholic Mass at Silsden has been celebrated since 1916.
-In 1918 the congregation purchased the former Oddfellows Hall in Albert Square, a Georgian Gothick style two-storey building.
+In 1918 the congregation purchased the former Oddfellows Hall in Albert Square, a Georgian Gothick-style two-storey building.
 Silsden became a parish in 1920 and the present church, a former Wesleyan chapel, was acquired in 1957.
 Post-Vatican II reordering was designed by J. H. Langtry-Langton, 1970, who at the same time designed the kitchen extension.

 See list description, below.
 Of the exterior it might also be mentioned that to either side of the west front, in the angle between the nave and transepts, are extruded square bays with chamfered corners and plain parapets, providing staircase access to the internal galleries.
-Attached to the east end of the church are two unequal eastward facing gabled projections containing ancillary accommodation and a flat-roofed kitchen projection (1970).
+Attached to the east end of the church are two unequal eastward-facing gabled projections containing ancillary accommodation and a flat-roofed kitchen projection (1970).
 The sanctuary is set within a short hipped-roof projection against the main east gable and has a chimneystack at its northeast corner.

 The description of the interior omits to mention the sturdy timber galleries across the shallow transepts.
 These have chamfered columns and the gallery fronts have recessed panels, the surrounds with scoops taken out, which if linked would form a circle, and sunk circles within, with nibs forming a star shape.
 The centralised plan and lofty roof gives an impressively spacious effect to the interior.
 The list description reference to the intersecting roof timbers forming a St Andrew’s (or Saltire) cross is somewhat misleading as it is unlikely that the effect was intended.
 Box pews with a similar sunk panel detail as the gallery fronts.
 Internal timber and glazed west porch with a hipped roof with cresting along the ridge.
-The sanctuary fittings appear to date from the 1970 re-ordering, apart from the large crucifix on the east wall and statues to either side.
+The sanctuary fittings appear to date from the 1970 reordering, apart from the large crucifix on the east wall and statues to either side.
 Plaster Stations of the Cross, relief panels with arched tops.
-Attractive but not distinguished.
 Pretty arrangement of coloured glass in the windows.

 Original Date: 1869

-Conservation Area: Yes
+Conservation Area: No

-Listed Grade: II
+Listed Grade: Grade II